Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Discussion

+We have here elaborated on a procedure that allows one to easily extract input feature relevance in a neural network model and to force solutions relying on sparse representations.
+The procedure is input-independent and it is founded on solid mathematical grounds.
+The assessment on the actual relevance of the provided input feature follows the evaluation of a scalar indicator (one for each of the features) that self-consistently gauges the impact of the supplied information in the decision making problem.
+These parameters are mathematically traced back to the eigenvalues of the transfer operator linking the first two layers.
+The eigenvalues are trainable parameters and they are adjusted during the training to solve the task under consideration.
+During training, it is possible to regularize these parameters to enforce solutions making use of a minimal set of the input components.

-Summing up, and based on the above reported analysis carried out for both mock and real data, we can positively conclude on the adequacy of the proposed features' detection algorithm.
-By leveraging on a spectral reparametrization of the optimization protocol, one obtains a set of scalar parameters, the eigenvalues associated to the input nodes of the collection, which provide a sensibe ranking of the input features.
-The novelty of the method resides in the fact that the obtained ranking is self-consistently and automatically obtained, as an immediate byproduct of the training, without requiring further ad hoc processing of the inspected data.
-For this reason, and motivated by the positive outcomes of the analysis here reported, we propose the spectral feature detection tool as a viable alternative of other existing schemes appeared in the literature.
+Based on the above reported analysis carried out for both mock and real data, we can positively conclude on the adequacy of the proposed features' detection algorithm.
+The eigenvalues associated to the input nodes of the collection provide indeed a sensible ranking of the input features.
+The relevance of input components obtained with the proposed method has been compared with that obtained working with different well-known methodologies showing good agreement.